nttcslab/byol-a/README.md

 cfg = load_yaml_config('config.yaml')
 print(cfg)

+# ** Prepare the statistics in advance **
-# Mean and standard deviation of the log-mel spectrogram of input audio samples, pre-computed.
+# You need to calculate the statistics of mean and standard deviation of the log-mel spectrogram of your dataset.
 # See calc_norm_stats in evaluate.py for your reference.
 stats = [-5.4919195,  5.0389895]